Home » Pyrenees » A complete guide to hiking La Travessa dels 3 Refugis in the Catalan Pyrenees

 🏔 Additional peaks to add to this section

-When hiking this section, you have the option to climb the Torreneules peak (2.711 m).
+When hiking this section, you can climb Torreneules Peak (2.711 m).
 If you do so, add 2 h to the total time of the section.

 Day 3 – An old chapel turned into a ski resort and lots of groundhogs